Engineering-Research-and-Development/true-connector/README.md

 Detailed description of API endpoints provided by TrueConnector can be found in [link](doc/rest_api/REST_API.md)

+Bare in mind that all endpoints of the TrueConnector will require authorization.
+Please follow [this link](https://github.com/Engineering-Research-and-Development/true-connector-execution_core_container/blob/master/doc/SECURITY.md) to get more information about providing correct credentials for desired request/functionality.

 ## Connector reachability <a name="reachability"></a>

 Once docker containers are up and running, you can use following links to verify connectors are up and running, except checking log output.